AUAP/AP2017/all_miniex/mini_ex5/mini_ex5.md

 4) Design an electronic literature using found text and RiTa.js library.
 Upload your final sketch to Github under a directory called "mini_ex5".

 5) Create a readme file and upload to the same mini_ex5 directory.
 The readme file should address the followings:
-- Give a title to your piece and describe your program.
+- Give a title to your piece and describe your program with a screenshot.
 - What kind of functions you have used from RiTa library?
 - Can you describe your experience in working with found text as the source materials?
 - How might we think about the materiality of text/interface?
 How might we understand the “textual character” of the found text? (see the assigned class reading: https://elmcip.net/critical-writing/aesthetics-materiality-electronic-literature)